 While William Chase may well have been strong enough to knock out a baby elephant, Elephant Gin beat them to the nomenclature.
 These charitable distillers give 15% of their profits to two African elephant foundations; if ever we needed an excuse to drink gin!
 Think of the elephants people!

 Our tasting party also enjoyed Whitley Neill (which also based on African botanicals); Sipsmith, and Boodles.

 The gin mixology class was really enjoyable at The Warwick; I know I’d never make it my regular haunt on a Thursday night after work (bussyyy, extraordinarily loud and obnoxious music), but their gin selection is admirable and the their pairings pretty, darn tasty.
 Go there on a Tuesday night.

-I was invited as a guest of Brady’s Restaurant.
+I was graciously invited as a guest of The Warwick to the gin mixology class.